Best Japanese Cars for 2023

 How We Rank These Cars

-iSeeCars Best Japanese Cars are calculated based on the latest research by our data science team and the National Highway Traffic Safety Administration (NHTSA).
+iSeeCars Best Japanese Cars are calculated based on the latest analysis by our data science team of more than 330 million cars.

 Vehicles are scored in three categories: